Boostcom/bl-api-v3/source/includes/bl-api/v3/27_rewards_program.md

 --------- | --------- | ---------
 type | string | see [Achievement types](#v3-rewards-program-achievement-types)
-points | integer | How many points the achievement grants maximum_frequency | @todo | How often the achievement may be granted to member limit | integer | Maximum number of times the member can have the achievement granted
+points | integer | How many points the achievement grants limit | integer | Maximum number of times the member can have the achievement granted (when null, there's no limit)
+frequency | Object | How often the achievement may be granted to member (when null, there are no constraints).
+For example, achievement with frequency defined as `{"timespan": "day", "limit": 5}` means that member may get points for it at most 5 times a day. frequency['timespan'] | string | One of: `['hour', 'day', 'week', 'month', 'year']` frequency['limit'] | integer |

 ### <a name="v3-rewards-program-achievement-types"></a> Achievement types